Webador/SlmMail/docs/Mailgun.md

 ### Advanced usage

-The transport layer depends on a service class `SlmMail\Service\MailgunService` which sends the requests to the Mandrill server.
+The transport layer depends on a service class `SlmMail\Service\MailgunService` which sends the requests to the Mailgun server.
 However, this service implements also a major part of the Mailgun API.

 The service class is injected into the `SlmMail\Mail\Transport\HttpTransport` but you can get the service class yourself too: